 Over the past 2 years I’ve worked on covering as many topics as we address in reading and writing in various anchor charts.
 So, what is an anchor chart you may ask?
 Well, really it is a poster that students can use to reference while they are working.
 My favorite kind are the ones we create together.
 I print and glue down the foundation pieces (like the title and decorative pieces) and and the students fill in (I hold the marker though) with the information that we come up with together (and more realistically, in some instances, that I prompt them like crazy to come up with haha!).
 In that process, I’ve created over 50 different anchor charts to use in various ways (for individual students and for whole class viewing) throughout the year.
 So, here are 11 different ways you can use reading and writing anchor charts in your classroom (I’m using the same one throughout this post so you can see the multiple ways you can use them).

-(this post contains affiliate links)FREE Writing Hooks Anchor Chart here.
+First, all of these anchor charts are the same.
+I did this intentionally to show you how you can use the same information in various ways.
+You can download the FREE Writing Hooks Anchor Chart here.
 You can see the whole collection of reading and writing anchor charts here.

-here and here.
+3-5.)
+I’m sure you’ve seen these displays before, but just in case you haven’t…the clear plexiglass ones are for 8.5×11 print sizes and 5×7 print sizes.
+You can find them here and here.
 My crafty husband whipped up the pvc pipe stand in 10 minutes and I added some book rings…voila!
 Perfect for a writing center or for students to carry to their desk!
 Just print at a reduced size (use the percentage tool when you open the PDF to print) to fit however big you make it (these small ones are printed at 70%).

 You can grab this FREE binder cover/spine if you want to keep all of your anchor charts in one place.

 And here they all are on one Pinterest friendly image for you if you want to pin and come back later!